Frequently Asked Questions About FACHEX

 What if my child applies for Regular Decision?

 As described above, first preference for FACHEX is always given to Early Action applicants.
-If, however, there are not any FACHEX eligible students within the Early Action pool, others applying during the normal application timeframe will be considered so long as they have properly listed their parent's employer as a participating Jesuit institution on their Common Application.
+If, however, there are not any FACHEX eligible students within the Early Action pool, others applying during the regular application timeframe will be considered so long as they have properly listed their parent's employer as a participating Jesuit institution on their Common Application.

 What if my child didn't list me as employed by a participating Jesuit University on their Common Application?